Fateme-Jamali/Materials-Science/README.md

 -tol-oct-features.py is a Python script for finding Octahedral, Tolerance factor, and New tolerance factor features.

 -intersectionOF2Col-and values .ipynb is a Python script for finding rows with identical names (Intersection of two columns) from two CSV files.

+-line-replace.py is a python script for replacing one line in all input (*.in) files in the directory.